MicrosoftDocs/azure-docs-powershell/azuresmps-4.0.0/Azure/Revoke-AzureHDInsightHttpServicesAccess.md

 ```

 ### -Subscription
-Specifies a subscription.
-This cmdlet revokes Remote Desktop Protocol (RDP) access for the subscription that this parameter specifies.
+Specifies the subscription account that contains the HDInsight cluster to revoke.

 ```yaml
 Type: String